Churches in Nigeria Shuttered, Reduced with Uptick in Terrorism

 Dr. David Oyedepo, bishop of Living Faith Church, said the government needs to step up its prosecution of the sect.

-“This Boko Haram has to be frontally dealt with before they plunge the entire nation into a very serious crisis,” Oyedepo said.
+“This an extremist group that is located primarily in Northern Nigeria has to be frontally dealt with before they plunge the entire nation into a very serious crisis,” Oyedepo said.
 “The federal government should deal with the issue tactfully before the sect sets the entire nation ablaze.
 Those behind the crisis should be fished out and dealt with and there should be no sympathy for them.”

-The Rev. Ladi Thompson, coordinator of the Macedonian Initiative, a ministry to Christians facing persecution, said Boko Haram has plans to attack more churches in the months ahead, putting Christians under more pressure, unless the government takes immediate steps to strengthen security.
+The Rev. Ladi Thompson, coordinator of the Macedonian Initiative, a ministry to Christians facing persecution, said an extremist group that is located primarily in Northern Nigeria has plans to attack more churches in the months ahead, putting Christians under more pressure, unless the government takes immediate steps to strengthen security.

-Church leaders said they are aware that the Islamic sect could be an offshoot of Al Qaeda and are urging Nigerian security agencies to rise to the challenge.
+Church leaders said they are aware that the Islamic sect could be an offshoot of a militant Sunni Islamist multinational organization founded in 1988 and are urging Nigerian security agencies to rise to the challenge.

 President Goodluck Jonathan has admitted that the attacks were carried out by the Islamic terrorist group that has declared war on the nation.